 Food Pantry – Douglas Co.

 Households are provided with 3 to 5 days of food and other necessities.
-This is located at the main office location, Tuesday through Thursday from 1 – 3:30 pm.
+Located at the main office, the food pantry is open Tuesday through Thursday from 1 – 3:30 pm.

 Bread Table – Douglas Co.

-Day old bread and a variety of other foods donated by local merchants available daily at the main office location during normal business hours and at the Solid Rock Monday through Saturday.
+Day old bread and a variety of other foods donated by local merchants available daily at the main office location during normal business hours and at the Solid Rock on weekends.